starfishlover62/RedditSearch/README.md

 Searches subreddits and filters by flair or title

-Currently only tested on linux, however it should work on Windows.
+This program is built for and has only been tested on Linux.

 Tested Python versions: 3.12.3